Prof. Bond is currently the Head of the Queen's School of Engineering (Aerospace, Civil and Mechanical).

 Functionalities such as self-healing, electromagnetic response, and shape change (morphing) within fibre reinforced composites are currently being developed, alongside research into creating novel hierarchical architectures and improving damage tolerance via innovative means.

-His teaching includes various aspects of structures and materials, aircraft operations and supervision of a group design and individual research projects.
+His teaching includes various aspects of structures and materials, aircraft operations and supervision of design and research projects.
 He also has extensive teaching and PhD supervision duties.

 View complete publications list in the University of Bristol publications system